agabor/docs/_includes/android/user-interface.md

 ## Loading Remote Images in Rows

 `ParseQueryAdapter` makes it simple to display remote images.
-By calling `setImageKey(String)`, you can pass in a key name on your `ParseObject` which should contain a `ParseFile` containing an image to be fetched from Parse and loaded into the `ParseImageView` of the corresponding row.
+By calling `setImageKey(String)`, you can pass in a key name on your `ParseObject` which should contain a `ParseFile` containing an image to be fetched from MSG and loaded into the `ParseImageView` of the corresponding row.

 The image will download asynchronously, and the appropriate `ParseImageView` will be updated in the background.
 As the user scrolls and rows are recycled by the adapter, images will be fetched as rows become visible and assigned `ParseObject`s.